Vascular Plants of North Carolina

 Occurs from southeastern VA south to southern FL and west to eastern TX.

 AbundanceUncommon to locally fairly common in the southern Sandhills and inner Coastal Plain, but rare to uncommon farther eastward to Lenoir and New Hanover counties.
-Very rare north to Nash County.
+Very rare north to Nash County and west to Anson County.

 HabitatThis species is restricted to ponded or other non-flowing waters -- pools, clay-based Carolina bays, depression ponds, and other mostly very small bodies of water.
 Usually not in ditches, margins of impoundment ponds, stream margins, and other damp ground of often moving water where the very similar V. lanceolata grows.